kupababra/EverKDZ/README.md

 # EverKDZ
-Cartridge base for EVERCADE Console.
+Cartridge base for EVERCADE Console for Linux users.